qts0312/Toy-PVZ/README.md

 * There are some differences between our game and the official version, some are for simplification and some are for fun.
 * We don't promise that our game is bug-free, but we will try our best to fix them.

+Screenshot of the game:
 ![gameview](gameview.png)

+Video of the game: We will upload it later.

 ## Modules